Boniato82/Pocket_Pong/README.md

 First of all I would like to thank jduranmaster for his code and effort.
 I'm not a developer, I just know a bit of C/C++, so I thought I could change/improve certain aspects of Ping-Pong Democracy with time and trying to understand source code.

-It's so sad that there wasn't an official pong game for Game Boy, so this is my contribution, because I love Game Boy AND Pong game.
+Anyway, it's so sad that there wasn't an official pong game for original Game Boy (DMG, Pocket, Light), so this is my contribution, because I love Game Boy AND Pong game.

 Here are the changes over original version: